Skip to content

 • Look for the hostname and add the relevant one to /etc/hosts file.

-• Directory and file discovery - Obtain any hidden files which may contain juicy information
+• Directory and file discovery - Obtain any hidden files that may contain juicy information

 dirbuster